-The project will be administered by SJVUAPCD, a regional agency with jurisdiction over air quality in the San Joaquin Valley Air Basin.
-SJVUAPCD received the DERA grant award through the WCC, and will distribute the grant funds to participating truck fleets.
-SJVUAPCD will be responsible for data monitoring and reporting for the project.
+The project was administered by SJVUAPCD, a regional agency with jurisdiction over air quality in the San Joaquin Valley Air Basin.
+SJVUAPCD received the DERA grant award through the WCC and distributed the grant funds to participating truck fleets.
+SJVUAPCD was responsible for data monitoring and reporting for the project.